Prevention and early help

 Information about support services available

-Family Hubs bring together support from services including Surestart children’s centres, health visiting, school nursing, integrated family support, early help and some youth provision.
-They work with partners and community across North East Lincolnshire to identify and offer services for children and young people from pre-birth to adulthood.
+Locality Family Hubs bring together support from services including Surestart Children’s Centres, Health Visiting, School Nursing, Families First Practitioners, Early Help and some youth provision.
+They work with partners in the community across North East Lincolnshire to identify and offer services for children, young people, and families from pre-birth to adulthood.
+Locality Family Hubs are for everyone, including support for children with additional needs.

 North East Lincolnshire Council has a single point of access for all enquiries relating to immediate concerns for the welfare of a child.
 We also get involved if it hasn’t been possible to improve life for a child with an Early Help plan.